NLxResearchHub/tidynlx/README.md

 Data from the NLx Research Hub is provided through two APIs:

--   Synchronous API: REST API for paging through data 50 records at a time.
+-   **Synchronous API**: REST API for paging through data 50 records at a time.
--   Asynchronous API: REST API for downloading large quantities of data from the NLx Research Hub (i.e. an entire month of jobs data from a single state or territory).
+-   **Asynchronous API**: REST API for downloading large quantities of data from the NLx Research Hub (i.e. an entire month of jobs data from a single state or territory).

 ## Installation